Kent fire and rescue

 St Michael's Church of England for donating fruit, and many other churches that supported in different ways.

-Alexa Kersting-Woods our Project Manager for 2016/17, Ophelia Orr our Administrator for the last 2 years, and our 2016/17 Project Workers - Aziza, Jessica and Tabitha.
-Thank you for working so hard to ensure the project not only happened but was well co-ordinated and achieved so much for so many of our guests.
+Andy James our Project Manager for 2017/18, Ophelia Orr our Administrator and our 2017/18 Project Workers - Aziza, Gwyn, Rebecca and Farzaneh.
+Thank you for working so hard to ensure the Shelter opens for yet another year.

 Sue Jones, Kent County Council Public Health, for coming to the Shelter each week to inform guests on various aspects of health.
 John Littlemore, Pauline Meaney, Will Myers, Laura Mason and the Gateway staff from Maidstone Borough Council, colleagues from Porchlight, Maidstone Day Centre, Probation, Housing, the Crime Reduction Initiative (CRI), Kent and Medway Partnership Trust (KMPT) Community Health Team.
 Thank you for your willingness to engage with the project and ensure guests are supported on their paths to re-engagement in the community.